 Origin | Well-maintained, sustainable forests in England and Wales |

-Use | Exterior cladding |
+Use | Exterior cladding and fencing |

 Colour | A uniform colour palette of pink and amber hues, silvering with age if untreated |